Your Complete Guide to Maid of Honor Duties

 Make sure the bride eats and drinks.

 It's surprisingly easy to forget to eat or drink during the reception (no matter how delicious the food may be!).
-One of the more important maid of honor duties is to ensure that the newlyweds are well fed (and hydrated) throughout the day.
+One of the more important duties of the maid of honor (or matron of honor) is to ensure that the newlyweds are well fed (and hydrated) throughout the day.

 Be the bathroom assistant.

-The maid of honor can also take it upon herself to play hostess a little bit during the reception—whether that includes showing guests where to sit, directing them to restrooms, telling them where to put presents or inviting them to sign the guest book.
+The MOH can also take it upon herself to play hostess a little bit during the reception—whether that includes showing guests where to sit, directing them to restrooms, telling them where to put presents or inviting them to sign the guest book.

 Give a speech.